perdixsw/umpy/README.md

 # umpy
 Simple unit of measure conversion for python, optimized for manufacturing contexts.
+(Unit of Measure Pie...)

-### OK, so what's a "manufacturing context"?
+umpy does not currently contain universal conversion logic, but would welcome pull requests.
+We do not have a formal style guide, but emulate what you see.

-Glad you asked!
-At [Perdix Software](https://www.perdixsw.com/), our core product, MOLI, is a mini-ERP system for SMB manufacturing.
-We needed a way to simply convert units commonly used in manufacturing.
-After reviewing the available options, we decided to write our own simple unit converter, rather than delving into complicated scientific / statistical packages.
-This also means that umpy doesn't support units that aren't commonly used in manufacturing.
-For example, we don't support electrical or temperature based measurements, like amperage, wattage, or degrees.
-While some manufacturers may make electrical components, it's rare that we'd ever need to convert these types of units *in situ*.
+umpy was created in the spirit of PEP 20, especially the bit about being explicity simple, but chuckling at the bits about ambiguity and there only being one way to do good.

 ## Usage
 umpy is designed to be imported into your application, rather than being called on the commandline.
+I suppose it would be nice to have a variety of uis eventually -- from (ba)sh and dos/ps compatable, and whatever RFCs you want to play with.

-Simply pass an amount (must be able to be coerced into a `Decimal`), "from unit" and "to unit" (strings) as positional arguments like this:
+In any event, simply pass an amount (must be able to be coerced into a `Decimal`), "from unit" and "to unit" (strings) as positional arguments like this:
 ```
 from umpy import convert
 convert(1, 'ltr', 'ml')